Transcendence and linear relations of $1$-periods: Abstract

 \section{Abstract}

-In this monograph we study three fundamental questions about $1$-periods and give complete answers.
+In this monograph we study four fundamental questions about $1$-periods and give complete answers.
 These complex numbers are the values of integrals of rational algebraic $1$-forms over not necessarily closed paths, or equivalently periods in cohomological degree $1$, or of Deligne $1$-motives over $\Qbar$. \begin{enumerate} \item We give a necessary and sufficient condition for a period integral to be \emph{transcendental}.
-We make this result explicit in the case of the Weierstrass $\sigma$-function on an elliptic curve. \item We give a qualitative description of all \emph{$\Qbar$-linear relations} between $1$-periods.
-This establishes Kontsevich's version of the period conjecture for such periods. \item For a fixed $1$-motive, we derive a general \emph{formula for the dimension} of the space of its periods in the spirit of Baker's theorem, which appears as a very special case. \end{enumerate} These long-standing open questions lie in the heart of modern transcendence theory.
+We make this result explicit in the case of the Weierstraß $\sigma$-function on an elliptic curve. \item We give a qualitative description of all \emph{$\Qbar$-linear relations} between $1$-periods.
+This establishes Kontsevich's version of the Period Conjecture for such periods. \item Periods may vanish and we determine all cases when this happens.1 \item For a fixed $1$-motive, we derive a general \emph{formula for the dimension} of the space of its periods in the spirit of Baker's theorem, which appears as a very special case. \end{enumerate} These long-standing open questions lie in the heart of modern transcendence theory.
 They look back to a long history starting with the transcendence of $\pi$.